citation-file-format/cff-initializer-javascript/personas-user-stories.md

 He wants easy access to tooling .
 He has a few PhDs and PostDocs in his group.

 Jan is a Phd student, who has developed some code that he wants people to cite.
 He has stumbled upon a link in the GitHub docs that point to cffinit.
 He wants to get this done in 5 minutes.
+Jan wants an easy way of getting the CITATION.cff file from cffinit to his repo.
+It should be clear to him that the minimal  amount of work that is required of him is in fact a small amount of work

 ## user stories

+- Peter is a developer who contributed to an existing project and now wants to also be recognized as an author of the software.
+The software already has a CITATION.cff file.
+He wants to be able to load the CITATION.cff information somehow, and then just add his own details and be done.
+- Bouwe is a developer for a software package that has many contributors.
+His project does not yet have a CITATION.cff file.
+He wants to automatically populate the CITATION.cff file with the information about whoever is listed as a contributor on his repository.
+- Stefano is a developer for a software package that has many contributors.
+His project does not yet have a CITATION.cff file but has been published on Zenodo.
+He wants to automatically populate the CITATION.cff file with the information associated with the DOI.

 - developer who wants to get recognition for the software from one of their repositories
 - developer who wants to make it easier to accurately cite the software from one of their repositories
-- new developer who wants to also be recognized as an author of the software

 - researcher who wants to accurately cite a piece of software that they did not develop themselves
 - policy maker wants people to use cffinit
 - publisher wants paper authors to accurately describe which software was used for creating the results discussed in a given paper